Technology & Intellectual Property Law

 The law relating to novel technologies, including their regulation, and the ownership of intellectual property rights in technologies.
 Our faculty members do research in a variety of areas, including Internet law, media law, technology and the legal profession, copyright law, patent law, information privacy law, international law and policy relating to emerging technology, geoengineering regulation, technology start-up law, blockchain law, cybersecurity law, the regulation of synthetic biology, and biosecurity.

-- International law and policy relating to science and emerging technologies.
+Assistant ProfessorFaculty of LawPublic international law, Law of the sea, International environmental law, International law and policy relating to science and emerging technologies

 Creating safe spaces